 Verifies the integrity of the depot files.
-This script is run by crontab.
+This script is run by crontab on a regular basis.

-p4review.py
+6.1.9 p4review.py

 Sends out email containing the change descriptions to users who are configured as reviewers for affected files (done by setting the Reviews: field in the user specification).
 This script is a version of the p4review.py script that is available on the Perforce Web site, but has been modified to use the server instance number.
 It relies on a configuration file in /p4/common/config, called p4<instance>.p4review.cfg.
 On Windows, a driver called run_p4review.cmd, located in the same directory, allows you to run the review daemon through the Windows scheduler.